 What Factors Impact Credit Score?

-Not only do the number of late payments matter to your credit score, but also how late those payments were.
+Not only does the number of late payments matter to your credit score, but also how late those payments were.
 Being 30 to 60 days late on a payment or two won’t impact your score nearly as much as a single payment that’s 90 or more days late.
 If missed payments get sent to collections or lead to loan defaults or foreclosures, it can cause lasting damage to your score that will take years to repair.

 Credit Card Utilization

-In general, the lower you can keep your credit utilization rate, the better, but most financial advisors recommend maintaining a ratio below 30 percent.
+In general, the lower you can keep your credit utilization rate, the better.
+But, most financial advisors recommend maintaining a ratio below 30 percent.

 Age of Credit History